Virginia Historical Society - THE Place to Learn About Virginia

 My favorite visiting exhibit was their “Bizarre Bits: Oddities from the Collection” exhibit, featuring strange and curious memorabilia.
 You could see a fungus carving, an account of a 1706 “witch” dunking in Virginia Beach, a lock of James Madison’s hair, and the first bullet to kill a Confederate officer during the Civil War.
 (It was fired by accident and the bullet ricocheted off the sidewalk and hit a man.
 Not exactly the most noble way to die.)

-Hours, Parking, Virtual Cam, and Nearby Sights to See
+Virginia Historical Society Hours, Parking, and Nearby Sights

 Their Education Department offers SOL-related field trips, teachers institutes and summer camps for kids.
 They also offer Girl Scout programs and teas at nearby Virginia House, a former British manor house which was demolished, shipped, and rebuilt in Richmond during the 1920’s.

-The Society is open Mondays–Saturdays from 10 am to 5 pm and Sundays from 1-5 pm.
+The museum is open Mondays–Saturdays from 10 am to 5 pm and Sundays from 1-5 pm.
 Admission is free, although you can tour the Richmond's Virginia House and gardens by appointment for a fee.
 They have ample free parking.
-(Hint: Use their lot when you visit the adjacent Virginia Museum of Fine Arts and you’ll save the art museum’s $3 parking fee.)
+(Hint: Use their lot when you visit the adjacent Virginia Museum of Fine Arts and you’ll save the art museum’s $5 parking fee.)

 For a full day of history and culture, visit the Virginia Historical Society in the morning, then walk next door to the Virginia Museum of Fine Arts for lunch in their café, followed by a tour of their world-class collection.